AbrhamAb/AbrhamAb/README.md

 ### 👨‍💻 About Me

 > `#ALX_SE Student | Backend Aficionado | Problem Solver`
+## 👋 About Me

-I’m a Software Engineering student at ALX, passionate about building scalable web solutions and writing clean, efficient code.
+I’m a Software Engineering student at ALX.
+I’m passionate about building scalable web solutions and writing clean, efficient code.

-💁🏽‍♂️Currently exploring Python backend frameworks, system design, and cloud technologies.
+- 🌱 Currently learning: Python backend frameworks, system design, and cloud technologies
-👥️ Open to collaborating on open-source and innovative projects.
+- 👥 Open to: collaborating on open-source and innovative projects
-⚡ Fun fact: I believe the best code is not just functional, but also elegant and readable.
+- ⚡ Fun fact: I believe the best code is not just functional, but also elegant and readable
 ---
 ### 🛠️ Tech Stack & Tools

 #### **🌐 Frontend & Web**